5G-ERA/NetApp-Workshop/README.md

 DISADVANTAGES: Slower processing, bigger latencies.
 A limited number of ML services suitable for distributed processing.

 **Unified communication interface** is important in concept of 5G-ERA ML Services.
-Different ML services requires various types of data.
+Different ML services require various types of data.
 In our concept, communication between robots and ML service is created in ROS2.

 In the animation below, you will see how a robot makes a request for processing data using ML service.
-The robot sends request through *ML Control Service* (ROS2 service) to begin communication.
+The robot sends the request through *ML Control Service* (ROS2 service) to begin communication.
 ML Control Service deploys new ROS2 node with dedicated data subscriber / result publisher topics.
 Subsequently, the robot is sending data and obtaining results using these two topics.

 ![Principle of 5G-ERA NetApp](Documentation/Images/ML_service_principles.gif "ML service principles")